raevilman/the-rd-notes/notes/misc/homebrew-formula.md

 tags: homebrew, formula
 ---

-This notes are from experience of building the project -> [future-commit](/projects/git-commit-future-date)
+These notes are from the experience of building the project -> [future-commit](/projects/git-commit-future-date)

 High level steps:
 1. Make executable